BasicPrimitives/javascript/samples/AdviserAndAssistantItemTypes.md

 # Custom Placement of Children
 ## Adviser & Assistant Item Types:

-Organizational Charts are structured in the form of a regular tree.
-This means that every node can only have one logical parent in the hierarchy.
-This makes the organizational chart conceptually easy to work with for the end user who edits the organizational chart and for the software developer that has to maintain the required structures in the database and in the application.
+The organizational chart structure is a regular tree.
+That means that every node can only have one logical parent in the hierarchy.
+That makes the organizational chart conceptually easy to work with for the end-user who edits the organizational chart and the software developer to maintain the database's required structures and the application.

 In reality, pure hierarchical relations are rare.
-So in our organizational chart we provide the means to represent non-hierarchical relations in form of different item types and on-screen annotations.
+So in our organizational chart, we provide the means to represent non-hierarchical relations by using different child item types and on-screen annotations.

-The chart is able to represent the following child positions in diagram layout relative to parent node:
+The component has the following child positions in diagram layout relative to the parent node:
 * Regular
 * Adviser
 * Assistant